-A list of “good podcasts about boardgames and the industry” would not only be immense, but something I’m not remotely qualified to assemble – I don’t actually listen to all that many podcasts.
-This is just a handful I’ve enjoyed and kept up with regularly sometime over the past years – in many cases because I know someone involved in them, though that by itself doesn’t always get me listening regularly.
+A list of “good podcasts about boardgames and the industry” would not only be immense, but something I’m not remotely qualified to assemble.
+This is simply a handful I’ve enjoyed and kept up with regularly sometime over the past years – in many cases because I know someone involved in them, though that by itself doesn’t always get me listening regularly.

 (Also check out any of the podcasts I’ve done interviews on!)